-Ninja Theory, developers of Lightblade: Senua's Sacrifice, explained the decision to become part of Microsoft Studios, claiming that the move will allow him to "Aim higher than we have ever dared, to fly really, without the threat of falling".
+Ninja Theory, developers of Hellblade: Senua's Sacrifice, explained the decision to become part of Microsoft Studios, claiming that the move will allow him to "Aim higher than we have ever dared, to really fly, without the threat of falling".

 The Cambridge studio is one of five new additions to Microsoft's roster along with Undead Labs (State of Decay), Compulsion Games (We Happy Few), Playground Games (Forza Horizon) and the new study The Initiative to complete everything.

-Microsoft claims that his new recruits will allow him to "take greater risks" and this seems to have also been Ninja Theory's strong point, that will maintain full creative control over its designs while gaining access to considerable Microsoft resources.
+Microsoft claims that its new recruits will allow it to "take greater risks" and this also seems to have been the strength of Ninja Theory, which will maintain full creative control over its projects while gaining access to Microsoft's considerable resources.

 Here is what explained by Tameem Antoniades:

 When Microsoft approached us, it was [a move] totally unexpected and not something we were really trying to do.
-Nevertheless, they asked us what our goals and ambitions were like to study in an ideal world, and so we said we wanted to get rid of the triple A machine and make the games focus on experience, not on monetization.
+Nevertheless, they asked us what our goals and ambitions were as a study in an ideal world, and so we said we wanted to get rid of the triple A machine and make the games focused on experience, not monetization.
 We want to take more creative risks.
 We want to create games in our own way, without anyone telling us what to do and how to do it, and above all we want to protect our team, our culture and our identity.